095056/Luis/Termux-and-Android-10.md

 * On some devices, `execve()` is restricted even for SDK <=28, so any Termux build doesn't work on them.

 * Termux compiled with SDK-29 will lose access to shared storage `/sdcard` due to forced scoped storage.
+Termux:API command `termux-storage-get` can be used for retrieving files.
+However, to save files a private directory should be used.

 * Lineage OS 17 ROM (Android 10 based) does not restrict `execve()` for SDK-29 but free access to storage is lost anyway.

 * Termux:API: `termux-wifi-enable` is no-op on SDK-29. (only when both Termux and Termux:API are compiled with target SDK 29)

+* Termux:API: `termux-telephony-deviceinfo` will not show IMEI on SDK-29.

 ## Android 11+ issues